easy30/easy-sync/README.md

 ![demoͼ](docs/images/main.png)

 # How does it work?
-There two kinds of tasks.
+There are two kinds of tasks.
 Binlog Task - Read binlog and send different tables' data to different kafka topics.
 Elasticsearch Task - Each task read own kafka topic and write data to elasticsearch.